oasis-open/openc2-oif-orchestrator/docs/WalkThrough.md

-# O.I.F.
-(OpenC2 Integration Framework) Orchestrator Walk Through
+# OpenC2 Integration Framework (OIF) Orchestrator Walk Through

-This document provides a detailed walkthrough of the installation, configuration, and basic operations of the OIF Orchestrator.
+This document provides a detailed walk through of the installation, configuration, startup, and basic operations of the OIF Orchestrator.
 The Orchestrator implements the OpenC2 [Producer](https://docs.oasis-open.org/openc2/oc2ls/v1.0/cs02/oc2ls-v1.0-cs02.html#16-overview) function.
 The following diagram provides a high-level